a2425rdl/kotlin-web-site/docs/topics/gradle/gradle-compilation-and-caches.md

 </tabs>

 If there is insufficient memory to run the compilation, you can see a message about it in the logs.

+## Trying the latest language version

+Starting with Kotlin 2.0.0, to try the latest language version, set the `kotlin.experimental.tryNext` property in your `gradle.properties` file.
+When you use this property, the Kotlin Gradle plugin increments the language version to one above the default value for your Kotlin version.
+For example, in Kotlin 2.0.0, the default language version is 2.0, so the property configures language version 2.1.

 ## Build reports